AliSajid/AliSajid.github.io/content/posts/cloudcrier_introduction.md

 So, we have the data from 8 cities in the world, twice for three of them.
 Now What?

-{{< figure src="/images/8vfok0.jpg" title="Analyse All The Data" alt="Meme template of an excited drawn character with the text 'Analyze all the data' superimposed.">}}
+{{< figure src="/images/8vfok0.jpg" title="Analyze All The Data" alt="Meme template of an excited drawn character with the text 'Analyze all the data' superimposed.">}}

 For now, the picture above would have to stand in for the data analysis step.
 I have not yet decided what tools I would use for the analysis, beyond simple